oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

 also add a call to :meth:`oracledb.init_oracle_client()` with the appropriate parameters for your environment, see :ref:`enablingthick`.

-SQLAlchemy 2 and Django 5 have native support for python-oracledb so this code snippet is not needed in those versions.
+SQLAlchemy 2 and Django 5 have native support for python-oracledb so the above code snippet is not needed in those versions.

 Connecting with SQLAlchemy
 ++++++++++++++++++++++++++